boltsparts/BOLTS_archive/backends/website/docs/sources/0.3/general/licensing.md

 * [bolttools](https://github.com/jreinhardt/bolttools) is a collection of python modules that handle various tasks and aspects of the processes in BOLTS: create HTML documentation, parse the blt and base files, perform consistency checks on the parts and assemble the different distributions (BOLTS for FreeCAD, BOLTS for OpenSCAD). bolttools is developed by me and licensed under the [LGPL 2.1 or later](http://www.gnu.org/licenses/old-licenses/lgpl-2.1).

 * the blt files are YAML files that contain not backend specific data and metadata about the part (more precisely about classes of parts, because there is often a large amount of redundancy).
-These files contain among other informations the tables with dimensions, and form the foundation of BOLTS.
+These files contain among other information the tables with dimensions, and form the foundation of BOLTS.
 Its license is chosen by the creator.

 * the backend specific data is specific to the CAD application (FreeCAD or OpenSCAD at the moment), and can come in two forms: as code (OpenSCAD modules or FreeCAD python functions) or as data (stl files for OpenSCAD or fcstd files for FreeCAD.
 Its license is chosen by the creator.